Looking for budget accommodation?

 Solution: Pay a little more and get a cabin with an ensuite or just put up with having to share amenities.
 Sign a petition to ban karaoke.
 Stay here only if you’ve got your own transport.

-If you’re looking for something that’s north of Heavitree Gap, but not right in town, then the Stuart Caravan Park might be of interest.
+If you’re looking for something that’s north of Heavitree Gap, but not right in town, then the Alice Springs Tourist Park might be of interest.

 What’s the catch: Like many other budget cabins in Alice Springs, these cabins might not fit in everyone’s definition of ‘budget accommodation’.